Conservative and Unionist Central Office v Burrell

 Conservative and Unionist Central Office v Burrell [1981] EWCA Civ 2 is an English trusts law case ruling on the "beneficiary principle".
-The Inland Revenue sought to define the party, a mixed-money, common-object body with regular spending for political purposes, as an unincorporated association.
+The Inland Revenue sought to define the Conservative Party, a mixed-money, common-object body with regular spending for political purposes, as an unincorporated association.
 The direct subject matter was on the applicability of corporation tax, which was confirmed to apply to unincorporated associations but that the set-up of the party and its rules were not such an instance.
 The party was a sui generis body (body of its own class) meaning a lex specialis (set of special laws) should apply.

 Facts

 The Inland Revenue argued that the contributions of members of the Conservative Party (formally, the Conservative and Unionist Party) took effect as an accretion to the funds (legally termed "mixed fund") which placed investments to make extra self-income, essentially controlled by the party leader due to rules in place voted on by the members and were thus the subject matter of a contract, which safeguarded and determined what happened with the members' funds.
 It argued that if that is so, then like a much smaller inter-members association where funds can revert with much more ease, such corporation tax should be payable.

 Vinelott J at first instance in the Chancery Division of the High Court (Conservative and Unionist Central Office v Burrell [1980] 3 All ER 42) held that each contributor enters a contract with the treasurer, who undertakes to use the subscription for the association's purposes.
 Breach would mean liability in contract.